 Globally, the funds required to rehabilitate the building stock are extremely high and very difficult to raise.
-The finantial resources allocated to this end must therefore be applied in quality interventions, in terms of effectiveness and durability, and must take into account the limitations of the existing buildings, particularly those with cultural value or located in historical city centres, thereby preserving their character.
+The financial resources allocated to this end must therefore be applied in quality interventions, which are effective, durable and inexpensive, take into account the limitations of the existing buildings, particularly those with cultural value or located in historical city centres, thereby preserving their character.

 The quality of these interventions depends on the QUALIFICATION of professionals and enterprises who conceive, design, execute and inspect them.

-However, the present legal framework regulating construction activity has three main limitations:
+However, the present legal framework regulating construction activity has limitations:

-- 1. It's too lenient in particular for private contracts; - 2.
-It has been conceived for new construction; - Does not take into account the qualification of the personnel actually involved in front-end execution - the foremen and craft workers - when assessing contractors' technical capabilities; - 4.
-Does not cover the other two groups of agents relevant to building rehabilitation : the companies in charge of the design and consultancy and the suppliers of inspection and testing services.
+- 1. It's too lenient and doesn't properly care about the qualification of the contractor's human resources in particular for private contracts; - 2.
+It has been conceived for new construction; - 3.
+Does not take into account the qualification of the personnel actually involved in front-end execution the foremen and craft workers when assessing contractors' technical capabilities; - 4.
+Does not cover the other two groups of agents relevant to building rehabilitation: the companies in charge of the design and consultancy and the suppliers of inspection and testing services.